 Which planes have Lufthansa Allegris cabins?

-In the coming years, the new Allegris passenger experience should become the norm rather than the exception, especially as we see a retrofit project for Airbus A350-900s (as of 2027) and Boeing 747-8s (as of 2026).
-However, for the foreseeable future, you’ll only find the new Allegris cabins on newly delivered Airbus A350-900s and Boeing 787-9s.
+In the coming years, the new Allegris passenger experience should become the norm rather than the exception, especially as we see a retrofit project for Airbus A350-900s (as of 2027) and Boeing 747-8s (as of later this year).
+Airbus A380s are getting new business class seats (as of this year), but it’s not the Allegris product.
+So for the foreseeable future, you’ll only find the new Allegris cabins on newly delivered Airbus A350-900s and Boeing 787-9s.

 When it comes to Airbus A350s, Lufthansa currently has 10 of these planes in service, and we should progressively see more of these join the fleet in the coming years.
 For those into tracking planes, D-AIXR, D-AIXS, D-AIXT, D-AIXU, D-AIXV, D-AIXW, D-AIXX, D-AIXY, D-AIXZ, and D-AIVE, are the first 10 A350s flying with the new cabins.

-On top of that, we’ve also seen Lufthansa start to take delivery of Boeing 787-9s with the new cabins.
-The catch is that the 787-9s don’t have first class, and so far, only four of the business class seats are usable (due to seat certification issues).
-Lufthansa so far has two of these planes, and they have the registration codes D-ABPF and D-ABPS.
+On top of that, we’ve also seen Lufthansa start to take delivery of Boeing 787-9s with the new cabins, though note that these planes don’t feature first class.
+Lufthansa so far has nine of these planes flying, and they have the registration codes D-ABPF, D-ABPL, D-ABPM, D-ABPP, D-ABPQ, D-ABPR, D-ABPS, D-ABPT, and D-ABPU.
+On top of that, the next two planes to join the fleet will be D-ABPI and D-ABPO.

 Which routes feature Lufthansa Allegris cabins?

-For the current IATA winter season (through late March 2026), you’ll find the Allegris A350s flying from Munich (MUC) to the following destinations on select frequencies:
+For the current IATA summer season (through late October 2026), you’ll find the Allegris A350s flying from Munich (MUC) to the following destinations on select frequencies:

 - Bangalore (BLR)